Diordi1/special-auth-quiz-api/README.md

-# Spring Boot Project with Spring Security, JWT, and Filters
+# Spring Boot Project with Spring Security,H2 Database, JWT, and Filters

 This project is a boilerplate for building secure REST APIs using **Spring Boot**, **Spring Security**, **JWT (JSON Web Tokens)**, and custom **filters**.
 It provides features like user authentication, role-based authorization, and request validation.